-Southwest unable to verify some 737 jets meet safety standards: Report
+Southwest reportedly unable to verify some 737 jets meet safety standards

+Nose-to-tail physical inspections will be completed no later than Jan.
+31, 2020, airline says.

 The Federal Aviation Administration considered grounding some Southwest Airlines Boeing 737 jets, according to The Wall Street Journal.